cristinanegrean/cristinanegrean.github.io/_posts/2017-06-29-dockerized-data-microservice-application.markdown

 bash-3.2$ docker run -e "SPRING_PROFILES_ACTIVE=postgres" -p 9000:9000 -t cristinatech/open-travel-spring-boot-docker:1.0.0-SNAPSHOT
 {% endhighlight %}

-However there is a much simpler way by leveraging [Docker Compose](https://docs.docker.com/compose/#installation-and-set-up) and the following *docker-compose.yml* configuration:
+But wait!
+There is a much simpler way, especially when you have more that 2 containers!
+By leveraging [Docker Compose](https://docs.docker.com/compose/#installation-and-set-up) which has already been installed with the Docker for Mac native application!

+*Docker Compose* is a tool for defining and running multi-container Docker applications.
+It needs a Dockerfile - which we already have - so the app's environment can be reproduced anywhere.
+The magic happens in *docker-compose.yml* where you need to define the services that make up your application, so they can be run together in a isolated environment.

+My *docker-compose.yml* looks like bellow:

 Listing 3: `docker-compose.yml`